jbadeau/Maven-JavaScript/README.md

 ## Comming Soon...
 * Integration of Jasmine + PhantomJS for development and build time unit-testing
 * Integration of GEB (WebDriver) for automated browser-testing
+* Link to cujojs libs rather than checkin.